The recorded instructions to Noah for the plans of the ark were as follows:

 1b3) tribal territory ...

-It would seem logical to place all the larger heavier animals on the bottom floor, on the log raft,and the smaller animals and birds in the two upper stories of nests in the ark.
+It would seem logical to place all the larger heavier animals on the bottom floor, on the raft base, and the smaller animals and birds in the two upper stories of nests in the ark.
 Many of the passengers would possibly help Noah and naturally construct their own nests if materials were readily available.
 Noah and family would seem to have to stay much of the time on the lower floor to take care of the feeding and clean up chores.

 Not often discussed is that Noah's ark was also a food warehouse!
-So Noah must also include nests for food storage, enough food for a little over a year and probably enough for a short time after the flood until vegetation for food can grow back in the area.
-Per verse 8:11 we know that olive leaves were growing before they left the ark.
+So Noah must also include nests for food storage, enough food for a little over a year and probably enough for a short time after the flood until vegetation for food can grow back in the area for all of the different animals.
+Per verse 8:11 we know that olive leaves were growing before they left the ark and the dove found the habitat suitable for it about 92 days before they exited the ark.
 The olive tree normally grows below 5000 feet altitude.

 Conclusion: We have discussed a possible low-technology version of the ark for those who have expressed the opinion that an early man such as Noah was not capable of building such a structure.
-Remember, the Hebrew text never says that it was a ship or boat, instead says it was a box, a large box, but never the less a box, and as such Noah would not require a high level of technology for its construction.
-As mentioned with what can be learned from the beaver, most of the techniques could have been learned from observing the animals and the birds in their nest construction.
+Remember, the Hebrew text never says that it was a ship or boat, instead says it was a box or chest, a large chest, but never the less a chest, and as such Noah would not require a high level of technology for its construction.

 Bitumen is a naturally occurring petroleum-based tar-like material.
 Mixed with tempering materials it was widely used and traded in the ancient Near East as a material for waterproofing, as a building material, and as an adhesive.
 More than 400 bitumen artifacts have been recovered from all the fourth millennium phases (A-B1-B2) at Hacinebi.
 Chemical compositional analyses permit the identification of bitumen sources, and by extension, the reconstruction of fourth millennium exchange systems.
 The inhabitants of Hacinebi imported bitumen from a variety of sources in Anatolia, North Syria, south Mesopotamia, and southwestern Iran.